-“What is Your Biggest Weakness?” is perhaps the trickiest interview question.
+“What is Your Biggest Weakness?” is perhaps the trickiest interview question to answer.
 It contradicts the most basic instinct you have during an interview: showing your best self to the interviewer.
 It asks you to share a weakness of yours, which is even uncomfortable in an intimate setting, let alone during a product manager interview.
 But how do you turn this trick question into an opportunity to impress your audience?
 Let’s find out!

 “What is Your Biggest Weakness?” is only a minor part of the interviewers’ plan to test your self-confidence and crisis management during an interview.

-While keeping those points in mind, let’s think of a couple of sample answers that our members used to impress their interviewers and help you market yourself as a realistic and open-minded product manager.
+While keeping those points in mind, let’s think of a couple of sample answers that our members used to impress their interviewers and help you market yourself as a realistic and open-minded product manager:

-This answer works because while being quiet isn’t very desirable for a product manager, the person is aware of the fact that it is the best to let the experts speak more to make sure that the team has as much information as possible.
-Nobody wants a garrulous teammate, so the interviewers will appreciate the fact that the person knows when to let others speak.
+This answer works because while being quiet isn’t very desirable for a product manager, this answer communicates that you know it’s best to let the experts speak.
+You want to make sure that the team has as much information as possible.
+Nobody wants a garrulous teammate, so the interviewers will appreciate the fact that you know when to let others speak.

-- I tend to do a few things at once.
+This is another great answer.
 Yes, juggling between multiple tasks isn’t the best way to do your work, but it shows a prevalent trait of product managers: multitasking.
-Any interviewer who meets with a natural multitasker will appreciate this instantly and will be more interested to hear more about how the person is getting things done when they have many things on their plate.
-Also, a great product manager should master multitasking anyways.
-The best way to complete this answer would be to share the importance of prioritization when it comes to juggling multiple projects.
+Any interviewer who meets with a natural multitasker will appreciate this.
+They will likely be interested to hear about how you get things done with so much on your plate.

 You might add to this answer by telling your interviewer that you are working on ways to frame your opinions in a way that shows empathy with the challenges that the receiver of the feedback faces.
-Remember, empathy is a crucial aspect of product management, and you must use this concept to show the interviewer that you value its importance.
+Remember, empathy is a crucial aspect of product management, and you must use this concept to show the interviewer that you value it.